 “Who said I’m uncomfortable?” he asked.

-“You’re leaving,” said Sash, turning to find the boy behind him.
+“You’re leaving,” said Sash, sending the boy behind him.

-“What you just said,” Andrej cocked his head as he spoke, and for a moment, his pale blue eyes seemed gray.
+“What you just said,” the boy cocked his head, and for a moment, his pale blues seemed gray.
 “Makes me think otherwise,”

 Sash grinned when the boy turned on his heel.

-Andrew touched his chest where Sash had pushed him.
-The man was violent by trade, yet his touch barely qualified as an altercation, and the look on his face afterward made Andrew feel guilty.
+Thoughts turned to the spot on his chest where Sash thumped him.
+The man was violent by trade, yet his touch last night barely qualified as an altercation, and the look on his face afterward—vulnerable and remorseful—Andrew couldn’t get it out of his mind.

-Sash sat in the living room, boxer briefs clinging to his muscular buttocks as he tinkered over the innards of the AC unit.
-Dust covered its metal bones and coated the loose wires, all unwound with their colored casings split.
+Sash sat in the living room, shirtless, with boxer briefs clinging to his muscular buttocks.
+He tinkered over the innards of the AC unit and its dust-laden metal.
+Coated, loose wires lay unwound with their colored casings split.

 Andrew folded his arms.
 “What are you doing?”

 After several moments of silence, Andrew tossed the dish soap into the sink and joined him in the living room.
-He waited for a clever word or some pointed questions, and when none came, he chose to stir the pot.
+He waited for a clever word or some pointed questions, and when none came, he turned on the television.

 “It’s an Ashton,” the man said, focusing on the unit.